Clinical Microbiology Short Essay Question And Answers

 • The sporozoite is the infective form of a malarial parasite.

-• This mosquito contains sporozoites in the salivary gland which enter directly into the blood circulation of man
+• This mosquito contains sporozoites in the salivary gland, which enter directly into the blood circulation of man

-• By this human cycle starts which comprises of following stages.
+• By this human cycle starts, which comprises of following stages.

-1. Pre-erythrocytic schizogony
+1. Pre-erythrocytic Schizogony

 • It is a developmental phase of sporozoites inside the liver cells

-• The shape of sporozoites- Round
+• The shape of sporozoites is round

 • Size-Varies